richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- 2D camera estimate from matches???
+- linear & nonlinear

+- see what estimating camera linearly from points gets

+SOME RELATIONSHIP BETWEEN POINT TRANSFORMING (metric/euclidean) & VIEW/CAMERA ABSOLUTE TRANSFORMING
+	=> don't want to use some R-re-estimation
+	=> do want to use some geometric moving constraint

+		=> projective points fixed on a plane
+			=> where is this plane ?

+=> 2D linear estimation isn't doing well with some projections => try progressive:
+	- translate
+	- scale
+	- rotate
+	-> repeat

+- try synthetic geometry matching

+A) just the geometry
+B) with view projection
+	- 2D & 3D

 => understand how the P3D DLT is only an approx & how to nonlinearly make it better & what that means

+TO ALIGN GEOMETRY:
+	- linear step to put geometry close
+	=> set the camera to a new position
+	- how to calculate a % of a transform
+	(linear position)
+	(linear angle [2D] -> minAngle direction)
+	(linear quaternion [3D])

+GUESS A)
+	- find linear estimation to map geometry
+	- binary intersect on [0,1] of transform
+		- placing camera at interpolated orientation
+		- error = distance between goal & subject points
+			- GOAL:
+				- A: transformed SUBJECT points
+				- B: existing GOAL points
+	- nonlinear step to update camera extrinsic to minimize distance error

+- full actual sequential method process